 University Heights and Adams Avenue serve as the main route through Normal Heights.
 Normal Heights is a relatively small neighborhood filled with trendy eateries, bars, and quaint coffee shops.
 Throughout the year, Normal Heights plays host to a variety of different festivals.

-Serra Mesa offers residents a diverse community, great public schools, and a quiet atmosphere.
+Serra Mesa offers residents a diverse community, great public school programs, and a quiet atmosphere.
 Serra Mesa is a perfect location for families and possesses an inviting, welcoming vibe.
 This neighborhood is a quick twenty-minute drive from downtown while still being outside the hustle and bustle of the city.

 The neighborhood of Golden Hill is located just south of Balboa Park in San Diego.
 Golden Hill is a low-key neighborhood that has artisan coffee, craft cocktails, and a varied dining scene.
 This area is a community-oriented neighborhood that features events throughout the year.